jackcary/vermontgo/help.md

 - The White (stone) player is responsible for checking the settings before accepting and beginning the game.

-## What are settings for the games?
+## What are the settings for the games?
 - Set the room to Vermont Go Club if you are not already in the room
 - Write your opponent’s name in the game description field
 - Select “Free Game”